Skip to main content

 Ross il-Forn

-Baked rice casserole with minced meat, eggs, saffron, and tomato sauce.
-Comfort food served at family gatherings, similar to Italian timballo.
+A baked rice casserole with minced meat, eggs, saffron, and tomato sauce.
+It shows up at family gatherings and is a cousin of the Italian timballo.

 Allergens: